YumengNUS/Leetcode_Notes/README.md

 ---
 Design a stack that supports push, pop, top, and retrieving the minimum element in constant time.

 <strong>Algorithm</strong>: Create a main stack to save data, and a aux list/stack to save the min elements in every position in that stack.
-Retrieving the minimum element to save runtime and memory usage.
+Retrieving the minimum element during every push operation can save runtime and memory usage.

 Notes: When building a stack with a specific task (Get Min), Overfitting to save runtime and memory usage is acceptable.